 The subsidy decision states explicitly that the three institutes will carry out the research independently, with no involvement whatsoever from the sponsor.
 In this research programme as well, they will comply with the requirements of independent scientific practice.
 The KITLV and NIOD are institutes that are part of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen, KNAW).
 The NIMH is part of the Ministry of Defence, but is an independent institute that carries out historical research and publishes its findings in accordance with the applicable scientific standards.
 This independence means that NIMH's publications are not covered by ministerial responsibility.
 Of course, the management of the research programme shall be financially accountable, as is customary for all subsidised projects.
 An independent international Scientific Advisory Board has been convened, which will assess the scientific quality of the research proposals and the results during the programme.

 b.
-What is the relationship between the research and the lawsuits against the State of the Netherlands?
+What is the relationship between the research and the legal proceedings against the Dutch state?

 3. Structure and method of the research

 a.
 How is the distribution of the sub-projects between the institutes determined?

 The responsibility for the research programme as a whole is undivided between the three institutes.
 For reasons of content, sub-projects are formulated, which are distributed based on the expertise of the three individual institutes.
 Specialities of the KITLV include Indonesia and post-colonial topics, so it has taken leadership of the Bersiap, Regional studies and Societal aftermath projects.
 The NIMH has expertise in military history.
 Therefore, it is handling the Asymmetric warfare sub-project.
 As it has extensive experience with witness projects and research into politico-administrative issues, the Witnesses & Contemporaries and Politico-administrative context projects have been assigned to the NIOD.

 b.
 What is the status of the project proposals that are on the website?